kyma-incubator/compass/docs/architecture/provisioning-api.md

   - The status of an asynchronous operation
   - Runtime status comprised of:
     - The status of the last operation
-    - Compass Runtime Agent Connection status
+    - Runtime Agent Connection status

 ## Runtime management